-Each Goal is supported by Objectives, which detail proposed actions and outcomes towards meeting the Goal by March 2031.
-The majority of the Objectives directly result in the protection of land - either through the continued protection of existing conservation easements or through protection of lands identified as the highest-priority for future conservation.
+Ag + Open Space goals represent the primary outcomes to be achieved by the agency.
+Each goal is supported by objectives that outline detailed actions to support the achievement of the goal.
+The majority of the objectives directly result in the protection of land - either through the continued protection of existing conservation easements or through protection of lands identified as the highest-priority for future conservation.
 Maps identifying conservation features document the highest-priority areas for conservation, based on criteria, methods, and data sources established during the development of the Vital Lands Initiative.
-Not all Objectives have associated maps; there are gaps in data and data that only cover part of the county.
-Additionally, the Vital Lands Initiative does not map information related to cultural resources or endangered species.
-Some Objectives span more than one Goal, and apply across the mission.
+Not all objectives have associated maps in the Vital Lands Initiative, but nonetheless direct and inform Ag + Open Space's planning and prioritization efforts.
+Some objectives are universal - spanning more than one goal and applying across the mission.